tiemouie01/paychangu-nextjs-template/README.md

 ### Important Notes

 - Ensure that your server is accessible over HTTPS when testing webhooks locally.
 Tools like [ngrok](https://ngrok.com/) can help expose your local server to the internet securely.
-- Store the

-tx_ref

-in your database if you need to keep track of transactions for future reference.
+- Store the tx_ref in your database if you need to keep track of transactions for future reference.
 - Always verify transactions on your server side to prevent fraudulent activities.

-## License

-This project is licensed under the MIT License.

----

-For more information on integrating with PayChangu, refer to the [official documentation](https://developers.paychangu.com/).
+For more information on integrating with PayChangu, refer to the [official documentation](https://paychangu.readme.io).